Richard Blumenthal: Special Counsel investigation

-Telecommunications

-In April 2019, Blumenthal was one of seven senators to sponsor the Digital Equity Act of 2019, legislation establishing a $120 million grant program that would fund both the creation and implementation of "comprehensive digital equity plans" in each U.S. state along with providing a $120 million grant program to give support toward projects developed by individuals and groups.
-The bill also gave the National Telecommunications and Information Administration (NTIA) the role of evaluating and providing guidance toward digital equity projects.
+2024 New Jersey drone sightings

+In 2024, Blumenthal said suspicious drones found flying over areas in the New Jersey and North Atlantic region should be shot down if necessary and that "We should be doing some very urgent intelligence analysis and take them out of the skies, especially if they're flying over airports or military bases".

 Personal life

 On June 27, 1982, Blumenthal married Cynthia Malkin.
-They were engaged during her senior year at Harvard and married the following year.
+Blumenthal and Malkin were engaged during her senior year at Harvard and married the following year.
 She is the daughter of Peter L. Malkin and maternal granddaughter of Lawrence Wien.
 They have four children.
 Their son Matt Blumenthal was elected to the Connecticut House of Representatives from the 147th district in 2018.

-Blumenthal's wealth exceeds $100 million, making him one of the richest members of the Senate.
-His family's net worth is derived largely from his wife; the Malkins are influential real estate developers and property managers with holdings including an ownership stake in the Empire State Building.
+Blumenthal's wealth exceeds $100 million, making him one of the Senate's richest members.
+His family's net worth derives largely from his wife; the Malkins are influential real estate developers and property managers with holdings including an ownership stake in the Empire State Building.

+On April 8, 2023, while at a parade celebrating the UConn Huskies men's basketball team winning the 2023 NCAA Division I men's basketball tournament championship, another attendee inadvertently fell on Blumenthal, causing a minor fracture of his femur.
+He underwent surgery, which he said was successful, and left the hospital on April 10.